enriquedlh97/keyword_category_prediction_api/README.md

 ### Baseline models

-The `Logistic Regression`, `Support Vector Machien` and the `Random Forest` models were all trained with the default hyperarameters from `scikit-learn`.
-Additionally, the same vectorizer with the same aprameters was used for the three models.
+The `Logistic Regression`, `Support Vector Machine` and the `Random Forest` models were all trained with the default hyperarameters from `scikit-learn`.
+Additionally, the same vectorizer with the default parameters was used for the three models.
 The vectorizer used was the `TfidfVectorizer` from `scikit-learn`.

 ## Training and testing models